 - Lien – A lien is when the IRS reports an “interest” in your property.
 This lien will prevent you from selling your property until you’ve paid off the lien.
 For instance, if there’s a lien on one of your vehicles, you can’t sell that vehicle until you’ve paid off your tax liability.

 - Levy – A levy is when the IRS actually takes your property.
 They can take your cars from your driveway and your money from your bank accounts.
 They can even take your house.

 Ways Your Lawyer Will Handle Your Personal Back Taxes

-There are many options for resolving your tax debt, and a personal tax resolution lawyer will know all of them.
+There are many options for resolving your tax liability, and a personal tax resolution lawyer will know all of them.
 Tax attorneys can communicate with the IRS.
-Having an attorney speak for you will often show the IRS that you’re taking your tax debt seriously.
+Having an attorney speak for you will often show the IRS that you’re taking your tax liability seriously.